alfredomtx/user-management-api/README.md

 You can use [MailDev](https://github.com/maildev/maildev) to easily test email service in your local machine.

 ### 🐇 Asynchronous email sending with RabbitMQ
-Since sending email is something that can take a few seconds and does not make much sense being synchronous , it's recommended to send emails asynchronously, to achieve that, one of the best solutions is RabbitMQ using messaging queues.
+Since sending email is something that can take a few seconds and does not make much sense being synchronous, it's recommended to send emails asynchronously, to achieve that, one of the best solutions is RabbitMQ using messaging queues.

 You can create your own instance of [RabbitMQ](https://www.rabbitmq.com/) using docker locally or, as I prefer, a